GuillermoBustosPerez/Teaching-Materials-Paleolithic/README.md

 (including spelling), changes in existing graphic material (color, text, base maps, etc.), changes in the titles of graphic materials, adding of references, or improvement of the Readme file.

+## Funding

+The following research has been possible thanks to the Program for the Requalification of the University System Margarita Salas (**CA1/RSUE/2021-00743**) financed through the Spanish *“Recovery, Transformation and Resilience Plan”* and managed from the Ministry of Universities (Ministerio de Universidades) and the Autonomous University of Madrid (Universidad Autónoma de Madrid).

 ## License of use